harkash/harkash_old2.github.io/_pages/interests.md

 * Climbing - I started bouldering over the summer of 2018 and am currently climbing V4-V5.
 * Reading books - I mostly read non-fiction and fantasy, though I have begun 2020 with a science fiction classic.
 This is my current list for 2020:
     - Neuromancer by William Gibson
-    - Ride of a lifetime by Robert Iger (currently reading)
+    - Ride of a lifetime by Robert Iger
+    - The Signal and the Noise by Nate Silver (currently reading)
+    - Manufacturing consent by Noam Chomsky (currently reading)

 Books I read in 2019:
  - Do Androids Dream of Electric Sheep? by Philip K. Dick